 Bathroom Lighting- Manufactures are being very creative, particularly with the use of LED lamps integrated into bathroom vanities, mirrors and medicine cabinets.
 Incorporating these ideas is a decision that needs to be made early in the design process so that your power sources are in the correct place spot for installation.

 Bathroom Finishes- Prevalent at the show is the use of natural materials, particularly wood and stone, in vanities, sinks and lighting.
 Brass is the predominant metal color, although manufacturers are testing matte black plumbing fixtures to rave reviews.
 A combination of brass and matte black is a nice transition and very sophisticated.
 The black ‘grid’ shower door is everywhere and coming on strong.
 Tip here- they can be impossible to clean.
 There are manufacturers who have solved this in their construction, so be sure you know what you’re getting.
+The ones that want plumbing professionals to have a look at their plumbing issues, you can check out more here and on getting help.

 Bathroom Tile- Large format is still going strong and this category is expanding in leaps and bounds.
 It’s a smart way to tile a your walls and floors, as less grout is…less grout!
 Easier to clean and maintain.
 Why not try it?